ekavtaradze/final/processBook.md

 major, army background...).
 Not all of the information was particularly important when constructing our Sankey diagram.
 So we simply removed the information that would not be represented in the Sankey diagram.

+We extracted the locations of the birth cities via Excel.
+We applied the Geography data cast to the column with birth city names.
+Then, extracted the latitudes and longtitudes.
 As for the map, one challenge that our group saw is that multiple astronauts were listed as being born in the same city.
 This presented a challenge for us because if each point being projected on the map was a single astronaut, certain points would overlap.
 So, we introduced a point offset for when describing the latitude and longitude if a particular city was the birthplace multiple astronauts.